 To talk to us about a complaint or a nuisance neighbour, contact housingsupport@aff.org.uk

 If you have an issue with a neighbour concerning pets, the starting point would be to discuss the issue with them to see if you can resolve it amicably.
 You may wish to contact the National Service Centre (option 4) and ask them to log the incident and also contact your local Housing Officer.
-Your welfare team can offer support or mediation to help you.
-Should informal action fail to resolve the issue, you should contact the local authority’s Environmental Health Department who deal with noise and nuisance issues including dangerous dogs, incessant barking and persistent fouling outside your home or in the local area.
-They have the appropriate legal powers to both investigate and enforce a resolution regarding neighbourhood disputes.
+You can find their contact details via the following link Housing Officers’ – Your Housing Officer – Pinnacle Service Families.
+Your welfare team or Chain of Command can offer support or mediation to help you.
+Should informal action fail to resolve the issue, you should contact the local authority’s Environmental Health Department which deals with noise and nuisance issues, including dangerous dogs, incessant barking and persistent fouling outside your home or in the local area.
+It has the appropriate legal powers to investigate and enforce a resolution regarding neighbourhood disputes.

 If you have any issues please also contact the AFF Housing Team on housingsupport@aff.org.uk